 STEPHEN SCHOONMAKER, Ed.D.
-Superintendent/President Bachelors of Arts in Sociology, University of Vermont, Burlington; Masters of Science in College Student Personnel Administration, Western Illinois University, Macomb; and Doctorate of Education in Educational Administration - Community College Leadership, New Mexico State University, Las Cruces.
+Superintendent/President Bachelors of Arts in Sociology, University of Vermont, Burlington; Masters of Science in College Student Personnel Administration, Western Illinois University, Macomb; and Doctorate of Education in Educational Administration -Community College Leadership, New Mexico State University, Las Cruces.
 COS 2017.
 Welcome!
 Whether you are a returning student, an entering freshman, or someone considering us for your next step along your educational path, I consider you part of our College of the Siskiyous family.
 You are embarking on a transformational journey; and the faculty, staff, administration, and fellow students are here with you to help support you each step of the way.
 The College has a compelling sense of place on both our Weed and Yreka campuses.
 We have outstanding faculty prepared to engage you in the learning process.
 Our professional, caring staff and administration are equipped to provide you with the additional resources you need to be successful while here at College of the Siskiyous.
 There are numerous activities (e.g., internships, athletics, fine arts, etc.) the College offers to help you feel more connected to our campus community.
 We hope you will take full advantage of all we have to offer.
 I encourage you to explore the pages of this catalog.
-Inside you will not only find information on certificates and degrees in which to focus your educational pursuits, there are important resources here to help you as a student at College of the Siskiyous.
-During your journey with us you may take classes at one of our campuses, participate in videoconference courses at various locations around Siskiyou County, or take classes online.
+In addition to strong degree and certificate programs, we offer a unique combination of competitive intercollegiate athletics, on-campus housing, student clubs and organizations, free support services and much more.
+We have strengthened and maintained the quality of support services you may need to be successful, regardless of he instructional delivery methods utilized or whether you are attending remotely or locally near campus.
+During your journey with us, you may take classes at one of our campuses, participate in video-conference courses at various locations around Siskiyou County, or take classes online.
 While you have many choices in the way you connect to learning at the College, our commitment to your success never waivers.
 We are your academic family, and we are here to help you achieve your educational goals and dreams.
 Please reach out to us with any questions you may have about the information in this catalog, or for ways we can be of assistance to you.
 I look forward to meeting you.
 I also look forward to the day - not so far in the future - when we meet on stage at graduation, and you are accepting your diploma earned while here at the College.
 Board of Trustees